Best Bulk SMS Provider in Australia: 2026 Comparison

 1. Mobile Message

-⭐ Editor's Pick — Best Overall Value
+⭐ Editor's Pick — Best Overall for Australian Businesses

 Australian-built · Lowest pricing · Free dedicated number · Strong integrations

 What genuinely sets Mobile Message apart is the pricing model.
-Every first purchase is a flat 2¢ per SMS regardless of volume — whether you buy 500 credits or 1,000,000.
+Every first purchase is a flat 1.6¢ per SMS regardless of volume — whether you buy 500 credits or 1,000,000.
 There are no monthly fees, no setup fees, no charges for inbound SMS, and credits never expire.
 A free dedicated virtual number is included after your first purchase, which is a feature most competitors charge $19+ per month for.

 The platform includes a clean, intuitive web dashboard for composing and sending bulk campaigns, managing contacts via spreadsheet upload, scheduling messages, and tracking delivery in real time.
 Two-way messaging is included at no extra cost via your dedicated number.